gruntwork-io/docs/docs/foundations/landing-zone/manage-accounts.md

 #### 4. (Optional) Cleanup Team Infrastructure Repository

-If targeted accounts were created as part of a separate infra-live-team repository:
+If targeted accounts were created as part of a separate infra-live-team repository and;

 1. If all the accounts in a team-repo have been closed; delete the entire repository else delete the accounts folders for only the closed accounts and repeat the CI steps of creating a PR and merging it with `[skip ci]` in the commit message.
 2. If team repositories were removed above **and** you have a setup that includes an `infrastructure-pipelines` repository; complete the cleanup process by removing the deleted repository references from the Gruntwork Pipelines configuration in `.gruntwork/config` file located in the `infrastructure-pipelines` repository via a Pull Request and merge it into the designated *main* branch.